-The competition between dogs and cats go back probably as long as humans have been keeping dogs and cats as pets.
+The competition between dogs and cats goes back probably as long as humans have been keeping dogs and cats as pets.
 We want to know which animal is smarter, which is more affectionate, and which makes a better pet.
-Of course, we know the answer is, all of the above, because we love both cats AND dogs.
+Of course, we know the answer is "all of the above" because we love both cats AND dogs.

 But when we're talking about competition, we have to think about the ultimate challenge: racing.
-Who would win in a race between a dog and a cat?
-Which animal is fastest, cats or dogs?
+Are cats faster than dogs?
+And is the world's fastest dog faster than a cat?

 How fast can a cat run?
 The world's fastest cat is the cheetah, and these quick cats are also the fastest land animal.
-A dog-size cat weighing in at 75 to 125 pounds as adults, these cats speed up to 75 mph for short bursts, so they can sprint as fast as a car traveling on the average freeway.
+A dog-size cat weighing in at 75 to 125 pounds as adults, these cats speed up to 75 miles per hour for short bursts, meaning they can sprint as fast as a car traveling on the average freeway.
 This high speed during the acceleration phase of a hunt helps a cheetah catch up to their prey.
 From their narrow frame to their hard paws, everything about a cheetah is built for speed.

-The fastest dog, on the other hand, is the greyhound.
-These dogs can sprint up to 43 mph, making it the second fastest land animal. which even though it's still impressive, is just over half as fast as the cheetah.
+The world's fastest dog, on the other hand, is the greyhound.
+These dogs can sprint up to 43 miles per hour, making them the second-fastest land animal.
+Even though it's still impressive, it's just over half as fast as the cheetah.

 The reason both greyhounds and cheetahs run as fast as they do is thanks to their rotary gallop, where their legs hit the ground in a circular pattern.
 Their pivoting hips and swinging tail enable them to make sudden turns at high speeds yet still maintain their balance during a chase.
-They also elongate their body, stretching as far as they can, and then contract to help cover the greatest distance.
+They also elongate their body, stretching as far as they can, and they then contract to help cover the greatest distance.
 At top speeds, their stride can be up to 21 feet.

 However, cheetahs aren't exactly the same as house cats.
 These wild cats are quite a different genus and species from domestic cats, so it's not fair to compare a wild cat to your home-bound dog.
 When specifically considering domestic animals, the facts are a little different.

 On the domestic side of things, the Egyptian mau is the fastest cat breed.
-These kitties can run as fast as 30 mph, which is not as fast as the fastest dog, but still pretty impressive.
+These kitties can run as fast as 30 miles per hour, which is not as fast as the fastest dog but still pretty impressive.
 Powerful back legs not only help with acceleration but they also make the mau an excellent leaper.

 Are cats faster than dogs?
 It depends on your comparison between wild and domestic species.
-Of course, there's only one REAL way to determine if your cat is faster than your dog — schedule a test race.
+Of course, there's only one real way to determine if your cat is faster than your dog — schedule a test race.
 However, as much fun as it sounds, we know our dogs would just get distracted by a squirrel, and our cats would refuse to participate.